Lione-25/be-nc-news/README.md

 These will allow you to connect to your databases locally.

-Seed your local development database using the seed script `$ npm run seed`
+Seed your local development database using the seed script:
+`$ npm run seed`

+## Usage

+Make use of the scripts provided in the package.JSON file, for example:

-Run tests using the test script `$ npm run test`
+- Run tests using the test script:
+  `$ npm run test`

+- Host the project locally using the start script:
+  `$ npm run start`

 You will need Node.js version 23.3.0 and PostgreSQL version 16.6 installed in order to run this project successfully.